Yuanbao2000/CS757_FinalProject/README.md

 ### level-level task execution

 #### levelization, blocking ✅
-- execution flow in simplified words:
+- execution flow:
-  - First perform levelization on the circuit
+  - Each circuit is first levelized
-  - Group all gates in the same level into one level task (A task here means a level of gates)
+  - All gates in the same level are grouped into one level task
-  - All level tasks with no predecessor dependencies enter the ready queue, usually level 0
+  - Level dependencies are built in order, so a later level only becomes ready after the previous level task completes
   - Each level task launches one unified gate-batch kernel over all gates in that level.
-All ready level tasks in the current wave are launched across streams.
+All ready level tasks in the current wave are launched across streams
-  - (blocking) Wait until the whole ready wave finishes
+  - (blocking means) The whole ready wave is waited on before unlocking the next wave.
-  - Update dependents and unlock the next level wave
+    - Update dependents and unlock the next level wave.
+  - For cross-mode comparison, the final timing is expanded back to per-gate form before metric computation
 - features:
   - Scheduling unit: one level task
   - Execution unit: one level of gates